Topl/Knowledge-Base/docs/About/introducing-thunder.md

 **We welcome everyone—developers, entrepreneurs, and visionaries—to join our mission.
 Let's mold the digital economy's future, driving it towards inclusivity and positive impact.
 Join us in our commitment to innovate, empower, and #buildgood.**

 ## Learn More
-Beyond the documentaiton and tutorials contained in this developer portal, you can learn more about Apparatus's vision, tokenomics, and governance design by reading the [Thunder whitepaper](https://hackmd.io/@qiYljXhXTQeGAb1RWPghwQ/B1Y0YK0fp).
+Beyond the documentaiton and tutorials contained in this developer portal, you can learn more about Apparatus' vision, tokenomics, and governance design by reading the [Thunder whitepaper](https://hackmd.io/@qiYljXhXTQeGAb1RWPghwQ/B1Y0YK0fp).